Frequently Asked Questions

 Q - How much does dual enrollment cost?

-For the 2014-2015 year, the in-state in-county tuition rate is $84 per credit hour.
+For the 2016-2017 year, the in state, in county tuition rate is $86 per credit hour.
 There are additional charges for students classified as out-of-state.
-There is a $15 registration fee once per semester for each community college the student does dual enrollment through.
+There is also a $15 registration fee once per semester for each community college the student does dual enrollment through.
 (Tuition is subject to change)

 Q - How do I enroll?

 Chandler-Gilbert will drop off registration packets at participating high schools at the beginning of the semester, then the teachers will distribute the packets during the first week of classes.
-Students will turn in their completed packets 1-2 weeks after school starts, after which CGCC staff will come to the school to conduct on-site registration.
+Students will turn in their completed packets 1-2 weeks after packets are distributed, then CGCC staff will come to the school to conduct on-site registration.
 If a student's packet is not submitted in that time, it is up to them to drop it off at CGCC.

 Q - What if I don’t pass the placement test?